 top of page

-Heart disease remains one of the leading health concerns for adults, but the good news is that many risk factors are influenced by lifestyle habits.
+February is American Heart Month, a time dedicated to raising awareness around heart health and the small, everyday choices that can make a big difference over time.
+Heart disease remains one of the leading health concerns for adults.
+The good news is that many risk factors are influenced by lifestyle habits.
 Taking care of your heart doesn’t require drastic changes — just consistent, thoughtful choices.

 Why Heart Health Matters

 Your heart works nonstop, pumping blood, oxygen, and nutrients throughout your body.
 When your heart is supported, everything else benefits — energy levels, circulation, brain function, and overall wellness.
+Stress, dehydration, poor nutrition, lack of sleep, and inactivity can all place extra strain on the cardiovascular system, especially during colder winter months when movement tends to decrease.

 Hydration & Heart Health

-• Maintain healthy blood volume
+• Maintain optimal blood volume

-• Promote overall cardiovascular efficiency
+• Support overall cardiovascular function

 Many people don’t realize they’re chronically dehydrated, especially during winter when thirst cues are lower.
+Make it a habit to drink water regularly throughout the day.

 Nutrition That Loves Your Heart